 Sources Include: International Society for Infectious Diseases, Center for Disease Control and World Health Organization.

-Nov.
-'18 - Health officials in Italy, the Ukraine, New Zealand, Romania, Indonesia, England, Greece and the Democratic Republic of the Congo have reported an outbreak of measles.
+Feb.
+'19 - Health officials in various countries throughout the globe have reported an outbreak of measles.
+Popular destinations include the United Kingdom, Brazil, Israel, the Philippines and Madagascar.
 You can get measles primarily by breathing in airborne particles that contain the virus.
 Symptoms of measles are rash, high fever, cough, runny nose, and red, watery eyes.